-Drinking Driver Deaths as a Percentage of Total Driver Deaths, by
+Drinking Driver Fatalities as a Percentage of Total Driver Deaths, by Age Group

-The table below shows drinking driver deaths as a percentage of total driver deaths within each respective age group for 2013 crashes.
-The age group from 36 to 40 had the highest percentage, with 51% of the driver deaths in this age group being a drinking driver.
-The 16-20 age group increased from 17.5% in 2012.
-In 2013, there were no drivers under the age of 16 who chose to combine alcohol usage and driving without a license.
+The table below shows drinking driver fatalities as a percentage of total driver fatalities within each respective age group for 2019 crashes.
+The age group from 21 to 25 had the highest percentage, with 43% of the driver fatalities in this age group being a drinking driver.
+The 16-20 age group decreased from 28.9% in 2018.
+In 2019, there were no drivers under the age of 16 who chose to combine alcohol usage and driving without a license.

 Underage Drinking Drivers in Pennsylvania Crashes—Historical Data